lolwierd/lolwierd/content/blog/Mental reset.md

 Cloudflare DNS proxy does provide a very useful feature which I need.
 CDN.
 So the second solution was a no-go from the get-go.
 The first one worked.

-This shit took about 4 hours which shouldn’t have taken more than 10 minutes.
+This took about 4 hours which shouldn’t have taken more than 10 minutes.

 There is probably some lesson here about life and its unpredictable nature but it's probably too generalized or too nuanced for me to talk about.